Medically reviewed by Drugs.com. Last updated on May 17, 2023.

 |Indacaterol 75 mcg||1.49||0.14 (0.10, 0.18)|

-75 mcg Arcapta Neohaler contains ARCAPTA (indacaterol inhalation powder) capsules packaged in aluminum blister cards, one NEOHALER inhaler, and an FDA approved Medication Guide.
+75 mcg ARCAPTA NEOHALER contains ARCAPTA (indacaterol) inhalation powder capsules packaged in aluminum blister cards, one NEOHALER inhaler, and an FDA-approved Patient Information.

 The NEOHALER inhaler consists of a white protective cap and a base with mouthpiece, capsule chamber and two translucent red push buttons.